slsdetectorgroup/slsDetectorPackage/docs/src/consuming.rst

-Depending on how you want to build your integration with slsDetectorPackage there are a few different ways to consume the package.
+Depending on how you want to build your integration with slsDetectorPackage there are a few different ways to consume our package.
+The recommended way is to use one of the CMake approaches.

-CMake with submodule in your project
+CMake: slsDetectorPackage as submodule in your project
 ---------------------------------------

-If you are using CMake to build your integration and want to build everything in one go we support adding slsDetectorPackage as a subfolder in your cmake project. a minimal example would be.
+If you are using CMake to build your integration and want to build everything in one go, we support adding slsDetectorPackage as a subfolder in your cmake project.

+A minimal CMakeLists.txt could look like this:

 .. code-block:: cmake